Context & Problem

 The Key Shift:

-A soccer field for brand positioning frameworks
+A soccer field for brand positioning frameworks (fig.1)

-Gravity wells for voice-of-customer dynamics
+Gravity wells for voice-of-customer dynamics (fig.4)

-These weren’t just creative, they helped make complex ideas instantly clear, build trust, and improve lead conversion.
+These weren’t just creative, they helped make complex ideas instantly clear, build brand trust, and improve lead conversion.
 Designers shifted from execution to strategy.
 And our process became a shared craft, not a sequence of handoffs.

 Expanding Impact

-Redesigning the Blueprint Page Itself
+Scaling the Collaboration: Redesigning the Blueprint Experience

 Impact

-⚡ Rapid Delivery
+⚡ Rapid Product Delivery / Blueprint

 Results